| || |

 [Production First Software]

-London-based graphic and web designer, who created the outline face Limitations Digitized (2010) and Allen Key (2010, rough handprinting).
+London-based graphic and web designer, who created the outline typeface Limitations Digitized (2010) and Allen Key (2010, rough handprinting).
 Type anatomy poster.
 [Google]

 Kai F. Oetzbach